slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A good plan, violently executed now, is better than a perfect plan next week."
 -- General George Patton*

+> *"While we wait for life, life passes."
+-- Seneca*

+> *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
+-- Edward G. Bulwer-Lytton*

 ### On procrastination